four43/admiral-cli/README.md

 Admiral-CLI
 ===========
+_A tool for Node.js to make applications easier to write, easier to use._

-A Command Line Framework (CLI) framework for Node.js.
-There are a CLI frameworks available for Node.js already.
-Admiral has features like other CLI frameworks, but adds validation and some callbacks in key places.
-We wanted to create one with less configuration but stronger validation.
+Admiral-CLI is a Command Line Framework (CLI) framework for Node.js.
+There are CLI frameworks available for Node.js already.
+Admiral has features like other CLI frameworks, but adds validation and some callbacks in key places to make apps easier to write.
+We wanted to create a framework with less configuration but stronger validation.

 Master: [![Build Status](https://travis-ci.org/four43/admiral-cli.svg?branch=master)](https://travis-ci.org/four43/admiral-cli)